50UM3N/tabler-icons-react-native/README.md

 ## License

-This project is MIT licensed.
+This project is licensed under the MIT License.